 The Depression, departure of the National Guard in 1933, and finally World War II diminished Mt.
-Gretna’s popularity. the amusement park closed, hotels lay empty, and the narrow gauge was abandoned.
-Even the chestnut trees fell victim to a nationwide blight and were replace by oaks and evergreens.
-Some Gretna institutions continued: a long tradition of theater in the Playhouse, the Campmeeting Bible Conference, Chautauqua programs in the Community Building, the Jigger Shop, swimming and boating in the lake, a Roller Rink in a remaining building of the amusement park, and, or course, the long tradition of lingering on the porches.
+Gretna’s popularity.
+The amusement park closed, hotels lay empty, and the narrow gauge was abandoned.
+Even the chestnut trees fell victim to a nationwide blight and were replaced by oaks and evergreens.
+Some Gretna institutions continued: a long tradition of theater in the Playhouse, the Campmeeting Bible Conference, Chautauqua programs in the Hall of Philosophy (aka Community Building), the Jigger Shop, swimming and boating in the lake, a roller rink which was once the Farmers Exhibition Hall, and, or course, the long tradition of lingering on the porches.
 The Timber Restaurant was built in the 1960’s on the gentle rise that had been the site of the National Guard headquarters.
 A growing population of permanent residents began to occupying the homes.
 Some date Mt.
 Gretna’s modern revival to 1976 and the First Annual Outdoor Art Show, the creation of Gretna artists, Bruce Johnson and Reed Dixon and John Wenzler, then Director of Summer Programs for the Chautauqua.
 In its distinctive setting, the show almost immediately became on the most successful in the state.
 In the next two years, a new Gretna resident, physician and musician, Carl Ellenberger, again at the suggestion of John Wenzler, began inviting musician friends to perform in the Playhouse and longtime Gretna resident, Mary Hoffman revived the theater productions in the Playhouse after a year when the theater was dark.
 Both Gretna Theatre and Music at Gretna flourished, attracted government, foundation and corporate grants as well as new visitors and residents.
 Mt.
 Gretna became known in the region as a center for arts and culture and increasingly as a desirable place to live, especially for those who wanted to participate in its artistic activities, but also those who had discovered its other virtues during a visit to the Playhouse or the Art Show.
 Many Gretna residents serve on one or more of the boards that guide each section of the community and the performing groups, and most volunteer to help at the Art Show which brings thousands of visitors and vital economic support to Mt.
 Gretna.
 Whether or not Gretna residents enjoy the artistic activities of Mt.
 Gretna, they mostly agree that these activities give the community an identity far stronger that most other communities of similar size and make it a desirable place to live.